Jacob deGrom gets present in Citi Field return: a 6-run lead before throwing his first pitch

 He is 96-64 with a 2.55 ERA and 0.99 WHIP, best among pitchers with at least 1,000 innings since the live ball era started in 1920.

-“Just the way he’s bouncing back off his starts, there’s no reason why he won’t pitch in his 40s,” Bochy said.
+“Just the way he’s bouncing back off his starts, there’s no reason why he won’t pitch in his 40s,” Rangers manager Bruce Bochy said.

 DeGrom might generate Hall of Fame consideration if he pitches five or six more years at this level.